MiguelCarpio/rhoso-rhoai/README.md

 ## Deploying RHOSO

-Deploying OpenStack on OpenShift has 2 phases: Deploying the control plane and deploying the edpm node.
+Deploying OpenStack on OpenShift has 2 phases: Deploying the control plane and deploying the EDPM node.

 To deploy the control plane you'll need a `pull-secret` from `https://cloud.redhat.com/openshift/create/local`.
 This file must exist as `~/pull-secret`, or its location set in the `PULL_SECRET` env var.

 The targets for each of these phases: